xTrueF/CivicVoice/README.md

 Ambitious year-long undertakings that define your city's future.
 A new port, a university campus, a signature landmark.
 Major projects require your approval and are marked complete manually when you've built them in game.

 ### Mayoral Elections
 Every year your city holds a democratic election.
 Two candidates campaign with distinct specialties, party affiliations and slogans.
-Endorse your preferred candidate to add your influence — but the citizens decide.
+Endorse your preferred candidate to add your influence but the citizens decide.
 The winning mayor's specialty influences which proposals citizens bring forward.

 ### Live City Data
-All proposals and descriptions update in real time based on your city's actual metrics — population, unemployment, happiness, housing demand, crime rate, budget and more.
+All proposals and descriptions update in real time based on your city's actual metrics: population, unemployment, happiness, housing demand, crime rate, budget and more.

 ## Installation